Job satisfaction: How to make work more rewarding

 - It's a career.
 If you approach work as a career, you're likely interested in advancement.
 Your current job might be a steppingstone to your ultimate goal.
 What's important is to be regarded as a success in your field.

 - It's a calling.
 If you approach your job as a calling, you focus on the work itself.
 You're less interested in financial gain or career advancement, preferring instead to find a sense of fulfillment from the work itself.

 One approach isn't necessarily better, and you might find elements of all three perspectives important.
 Still, if you're unsatisfied with your job, it's helpful to reflect on why you work.

 Think about what drew you to your current job and whether it might be a factor in your lack of satisfaction.
 Understanding what motivates you in your work can help you reframe your expectations and make choices to increase your satisfaction.

 Consider strategies to improve job satisfaction

 - Be grateful.
 Gratitude can help you focus on what's positive about your job.
 Ask yourself, "What am I grateful for at work today?"
 If it's only that you're having lunch with a friendly colleague, that's OK.
-Find at least one thing you're grateful for and savor it.

 - Nurture your passion.
 If your job satisfaction has waned, but seeking a new job isn't a realistic option, you might consider your current job as a welcome paycheck that allows you to focus your energy on interests outside of work.
 Sometimes work is simply a means to enjoy those things you're truly passionate about.